 4. With the help of a special link, which can be found below the Privacy tab, you can check how other people see your profile.
 If you follow this link, another option will be available: to check how a particular person sees your page.
 For this you’ll need to enter a friend’s name or a link to a user’s profile.
 Have a look – it’s very interesting.

 6. When you decline someone’s friend request, this person becomes your follower – he/she is still able to see all of your public updates.
 The same is true for former friends.
-So if you want to break a link with somebody fully and completely, don’t just unfriend them but also add them to the Blacklist.
+So if you want to break a link with somebody fully and completely, don’t just unfriend them but also add them to the blocklist.

 7. Look through the settings given in the “Security” tab.
 Be sure to turn on two-step authentication.
 This measure will highly improve security of your profile.